chr1gu/Sushee-CMS/README.md

 Key | Value
 --- | ---
-module | The target module identifier (id) specified in  `config/modules.json` fields | An array of fields of the given module, you want to return
+module | The target module identifier (id) specified in  `config/modules.json` fields | An array of fields of the given module, you want to return.
+This can either be a list of strings or objects (see examples below)

 That's it.
 Enter some data then simply access your data like this:
 `http://yourhost/videos`

+### Configure fields
+You can add additional output information for a field by adding the `static-data` attribute.
+That data will be attached when you access `http://yourhost/videos`:

+    {
+        "module": "videos",
+        "fields": [
+            {
+                "field": "video",
+                "static-data": {
+                    "foo": {
+                        "foo": "bar"
+                    }
+                }
+            }
+        ]
+    }

 ### Create a detail view
 TBD